firmworks/FileViewer/docs/advanced-config.md

 ### Configuring a Record Page Layout

 You can add any of the following components to a page layout.
-Each Component has a series of Design Options you can use to customize each Component.
+Each Component has a series of Design Options you can use to customize each them.
 To see the design layout use the [Component Appendix](#Component Appendix).

 #### **Content Viewer**
 ![FileViewer Configure Content Viewer](images/fileviewer-configure-content-viewer.png)